The Behavioral Sciences Department offers unique opportunities to the student of human

 behavior.
 The department houses major programs of study in Psychology, Rehabilitation

-Science and Sociology.
-In addition, minor programs are available in Anthropology and
+Justice.
+In addition, a minor program are available in Anthropology.
+This multi-disciplinary

 Students build a strong and broad background in the Liberal Arts and Sciences.
 This, as well as their major, serves as a firm foundation for graduate work and employment in a wide range of occupations including human services, law enforcement, business, management, and government service.
 This gives the graduating student maximum adaptability and options in plotting a future course and pursuing varied lines of development.
 Students continuing their education beyond the bachelor's level have found acceptance in graduate programs in Arkansas and many other states.